-Few recent studies argued that meteorological factors, e.g., humidity and temperature could drive the pace of ongoing COVID-19 infections (Wang et al. 2020a; Shi et al. 2020; Pramanik et al. 2020a; Oliveiros et al. 2020) and local climatic conditions may drive COVID-19 growth rate (Ficetola and Rubolini 2020).
-Yet, the scientific community lacks evidence regarding the potential associations between climatic factors and COVID-19 cases at the global level.
-Most of the previous studies rely on the evidence from the regional levels of data and limited climatic variables.
-Luo et al. (2020) examined the relationship between province-level climatic variability and increase of COVID-19 reported cases and suggested that without extensive public health interventions, increase in temperature and humidity will not lead to a decline in COVID-19 cases.
-More importantly, Oliveiros et al. (2020) signify predictors’ percentage contribution in the rate of progressions of COVID-19 cases in which temperature and humidity only contribute to 18% and remaining 82% related to other factors, such as public health, population, infrastructure.
-Therefore, it is essential to determine the role of climatic factors (e.g., relative humidity and average temperature) behind the spread of COVID-19, to strengthen the knowledge base of COVID-19 research.
+Evidence from a few recent studies highlight the influencing role of temperature and humidity associated with COVID-19 (Wang et al. 2020a; Shi et al. 2020; Pramanik et al. 2020a; Oliveiros et al. 2020), and local climatic conditions may contribute to COVID-19 growth rate (Ficetola and Rubolini 2020).
+However, most of these studies are based on limited climatic variables, restricted to country or regional level data.
+There is little scientific understanding of the potential association between climatic factors and COVID-19 spread at the global level.
+Luo et al. (2020) examined the relationship between province-level climatic variability and increase of COVID-19 reported cases, and suggested that without extensive public health interventions, increase in temperature and humidity may not lead to a decline in COVID-19 cases.
+Oliveiros et al. (2020) argued p that temperature and humidity contributed to only 18% of variation in the rate of progression of COVID-19 cases, and remaining 82% was attributed to other factors, such as public health, population, and infrastructure.

-As the virus spread across the globe, the number of international travellers is the primary predictor of COVID-19 outbreak (Luo et al. 2020) at national, regional, and local/city level.
-Due to high community transmission efficiency, the global cases are increasing day-by-day (Ying et al. 2020).
-However, there is a significant variation in the number of COVID-19 cases in terms of growth rate and timing around.
-Seoul (South Korea), Tokyo (Japan), and Bangkok (Thailand) appear to have been able to "flatten the curve".
-At the same time, in several other countries (i.e., India and Brazil) in the tropical region, the number of COVID-19 cases are reported to be increasing significantly.
-Considering the above, ongoing COVID-19 pandemic situations and its increasing growth rate, more systematic research is essential, which accounts for climatic and bioclimatic predictors.
-In this background, the present study aims to identify the relationship between the efficiency of community transmission (spread) of the number of COVID-19 cases and climatic and bioclimatic factors across severely affected cities distributed across tropics, sub-tropics and temperate climatic zones.
+As the virus spreads rapidly across the globe, the number of international travellers was deemed the primary predictor of COVID-19 outbreak (Luo et al. 2020) at national, regional, and local/city level.
+Due to high community transmission risks, the global cases are increasing on a daily basis (Ying et al. 2020).
+However, there is a significant variation in the number of COVID-19 cases in terms of the onset of disease spread and growth rate.
+Seoul (South Korea), Tokyo (Japan), and Bangkok (Thailand) appear to have "flattened the curve" by April 2020.
+At the same time, countries in the tropical region including Brazil and India recorded significant increase in the number of COVID-19 cases.
+Considering the transmission risks at the community level, more systematic research is needed, taking into consideration of climatic and bioclimatic predictors.
+The present study investigates the climatic influence on the scale of COVID-19 outbreak in 228 cities globally across three main climatic zones.

 Methods: